Jul. 19, 2024

 But we will never recover some of what was lost.

-No organization filed more lawsuits to protect the environment from deregulatory actions during Trump’s administration than Earthjustice.
+No organization filed more lawsuits on behalf of clients to protect the environment during the Trump administration than Earthjustice.
 Many of those lawsuits have only recently wrapped up.
 Some continue to this day, just months from a national election that will determine environmental policy for years to come.

 In many cases, we were able to block or undo the Trump administration’s most damaging environmental policies.
 Yet there are some Trump-era losses we cannot recover, such as the human lives lost to pollution, the habitats destroyed by industrial exploitation, and the missed opportunities to make progress in fighting the climate crisis.